Learning Approach

 Project Based Learning

 We believe it is vital for our students to work cooperatively and support each other.
-Cooperative learning is the instructional use of small groups so that students work together to maximize their and each other's learning.
+Cooperative learning is the instructional use of small groups so that students work together to maximize their own and each other's learning.
 Cooperative learning activities are given through discussions, class assignments, projects, exercises, and events.
-Students get to discuss, hear and see from different perspectives.
+Students get to discuss, hear, and see from different perspectives.
 Understanding an opposing viewpoint helps keep students grounded in a debate and prevents them from characterizing or generalizing people who think differently from them.
 The goal of cooperative learning is to give students an understanding of how society functions, and it is also a critical skill required in colleges, workplaces, and life.

 Co-curricular Learning